Welcome to KN Aviation!

 - CreditCards.com: Travel with Cards, Mobile Apps Only?
 Not So Fast; You’ll Still Need Cash

-Finally, here, I would like to take the opportunity to thank all the people that have been crucial in me being able to enjoy my passion for aviation and run KN Aviation over the years:
+Finally, here, I would like to take the opportunity to thank all the people that have been crucial in me being able to pursue and enjoy my passion for aviation – and run KN Aviation over the years:

-- My family, girlfriend, and “non-avgeek” friends for understanding my (sometimes crazy) hobby and supporting me in all the ways they can
+- My wife, daughter, family, and “non-avgeek” friends for understanding my (sometimes crazy) hobby and supporting me in all the ways they can

 - Fellow aviation enthusiasts that I’ve had a chance to meet around the world